-Mission and ambition of the Research Center
+Mission and ambition of the Research Centre

 The purpose of our research center is to examine the future of organizing and organizing for the future.
 In the context of the current era, which is characterized by dematerialization, technologization, as well as societal and environmental challenges, we are interested in researching how on-going technological and societal changes call for, and prompt, new ways of organizing that take into account not only human actors, but also non-human and post-human actors.